 3.4.3 The Commission notes the Objectors suggestion and reply of the Petitioner.
+Electricity Duty is levied as per Electricity Duty Act and same is within the Jurisdiction of the Government.
 The Tariff philosophy has been discussed in the subsequent section of the Order.